gwastro/pycbc/docs/install.rst

     virtualenv --version

-If this returns ``virtualenv: command not found`` or the command returns a lower version than ``13.1.1`` (as is the case with LIGO Data Grid Scientific Linux 6 systems) then follow the instructions for setting virtualenv at:
+If this returns ``virtualenv: command not found`` or the command returns a lower version than ``13.1.1`` (as is the case with Scientific Linux 6 systems) then follow the instructions for setting virtualenv at:

 .. toctree::
     :maxdepth: 1